in

 Rub it on with some clean, dry cloth.
 Make sure this is done every few months to maintain the luster.

 When polishing, pay attention to putting in smooth and circular motions.
 Allow the oil to steep in for a good half hour or so.
-Soapstone is naturally light colored but the application of mineral oil can make it deeper and richer.
+Soapstone is naturally light-colored but applying mineral oil can make it deeper and richer.

 What do you think of soapstone floor tiles?
 Let us know whether you love this natural stone or not in the comments.
 For more like this see our article about ceramic tile flooring pros and cons here.